alejoalvarez/java/Java Core/22 - Generics.md

 ## What is Wildcard in Java?

-Wildcards in Java are basically the question marks which we use in generic programming, it basically represents the unknown type.
-We use Java Wildcard  widely in situations such as in a type of parameter, local variable, or field and also as a return type.
+- Wildcards in Java are basically the question marks which we use in generic programming, it basically represents the unknown type.
+- We use Java Wildcard  widely in situations such as in a type of parameter, local variable, or field and also as a return type.

-Unlike arrays, different instantiations of a generic type are not compatible with each other, not even explicitly.
-We can remove this incompatibility by using wildcard ‘?’ as an actual type parameter.
+- Unlike arrays, different instantiations of a generic type are not compatible with each other, not even explicitly
+- We can remove this incompatibility by using wildcard ‘?’ as an actual type parameter.

-## Generics <?> (Generics wildcard or comodin card)
+## Generics <?> (Generics wildcard)

 It allows executing the generics without specifying the data type, that is, this data will be specified in runtime (runtime)